jiya-singhal/nodejs-dummy-data-project/README.md

 # nodejs-dummy-data-project with MongoDB
 This project demonstrates how to set up a Node.js server that retrieves dummy JSON data, stores it in MongoDB, and provides an API for accessing, filtering, and sorting the data.

-- Data is managed in MongoDB for efficient querying.
+# Implementation Details
+- *MongoDB Integration:* Uses MongoDB for storing and retrieving data.
+Data is fetched from an external source and initialized in the database.
-- Filtering and sorting are handled directly by the database.
+- *Data Processing:* Filtering and sorting operations are performed in-memory after retrieving data from MongoDB.

-# This project covers:

-- Fetching external data and persisting it in MongoDB
-- Creating a RESTful API using Express
-- Implementing data filtering and sorting features
-- Handling errors and validating inputs
+- *Error Logging:* Errors are logged to the console for debugging purposes.

 # To run this project, we'll need: